joergjo/go-foundry-local/README.md

 - Error handling best practices

 ### [Chat Completion](examples/chat-completion/)
-Shows how to use a model for chat completions with the official OpenAI Go client:
+Shows how to use a model for chat completions with the official OpenAI Go SDK:
 - Starting a model
 - Configuring the OpenAI client for Foundry Local
 - Making standard OpenAI-compatible API calls